mzazon/awesome-cloud-projects/gcp/visual-document-processing-filestore-vision-ai/visual-document-processing-filestore-vision-ai.md

    echo "✅ Vision AI processor function deployed"
    ```

-   The Vision AI processing function is now deployed and ready to analyze documents using Google's advanced machine learning models for text extraction, object detection, and document classification.
+   The Vision AI processing function is now deployed using the latest stable library versions and Python 3.12 runtime, ready to analyze documents using Google's advanced machine learning models for text extraction, object detection, and document classification.

 6. **Create Compute Engine Instance for Filestore Access**: